 Writing at St George's

 Our curriculum ensures that all children have plenty of opportunities to write for different purposes.
 We encourage writing through all curriculum areas and use quality reading texts to model examples of good writing.
 Writing is taught through a number of different stategies.
-We believe that children need lots of rich speaking and drama activitie to give them the imnagination and the experiences that will equip them to become good writers.
+We believe that children need lots of rich speaking and drama activities to give them the imagination and the experiences that will equip them to become good writers.

 National Curriculum for each year group

 Click here to see an overview of writing objectives for each year group.

 From Year 2 it is a requirement that all children join their handwriting.
 Below is a table to show the order in which handwriting is taught in year 2.
 Attached to the bottom of this page are some documents that can support your child's handwriting at home.

 Alan Peat is a teacher and also an author of a number of educational books including one called 'Exciting Sentences'.
 He has done a lot of work arcross the country developing children's writing by introducing them to different sentence types.

 The Write Stuff is a method of teaching which our staff use to model writing using a systematic apporoach.
 The units of work link to a quality text and support children to create their own pieces of independent writing.
 The children learn about different types of sentences using the 'fantastics'.
 They are taught that writing composition is a sequence of different types of sentences built up over time.